Minutes of the 8th Book Ideas Annual General Meeting

 - Organize events for target audience

-- Occasionally use the Bunka Center Conflicting objectives
+- Occasionally use the Bunka Center

 - Should we maintain current atmosphere and relationships (community feeling) or expand pool of users?